-That’s why I started thinking what could I change there.
+That’s why I started thinking about what could I change there.
 I talked to my loving grandma who was once a professional seamstress and I got great advice – embroidery.
-She explained me that embroidery will change everything; things won’t look the same or boring.
+She explained to me that embroidery will change everything; things won’t look the same or boring.
 This was the perfect way to add a personal touch to every project.

 I threw myself to work.
 First, I started learning what embroidery is.
-Next thing I needed was to know what the best embroidery machines are, especially those for home use (I didn’t have a crochet work at that time).
+The next thing I needed was to know what the best embroidery machines are, especially those for home use (I didn’t have a crochet work at that time).
 It was a huge step forward for me but the best I’ve ever made!

 What do our reviews say and how we test?